When can I apply for a garden plot?

 How much does a garden plot cost?

 Plot fees are determined on a sliding scale based on household income and number of occupants within the household.
-For 2019, the plot fees range from $15 to $25 per plot, per year.
+For 2021, the plot fees range from $15 to $25 per 100 square foot plot, per year.

 How do I apply for a garden plot?